taar1/cheat-database/README.md

 # Cheat-Database for Android
 A continuously growing collection of tricks, tips, walkthroughs and passwords for games on past and current video game systems, PC and mobile phones.

-You can download and install the app through Google Play:
+You can download and install the app on amazon.com:

 https://www.amazon.com/gp/product/B00KBAC71E